-The LA's legal duty to issue an EHCP
+The local authority's legal duty to issue an EHCP

-Under section 37 of the Children and Families Act 2014, after completing an EHC needs assessment the LA must issue an EHCP if the child has SEN and it is necessary for EHC provision to be made.
-This duty typically arises when assessment reveals needs that cannot be met through SEN support alone — where the provision required exceeds what is available from a school's notional SEN budget (approximately £6,000 per year).
+Under section 37 of the Children and Families Act 2014, after completing an EHC needs assessment the local authority must issue an EHCP if the child has SEN and it is necessary for EHC provision to be made.
+This duty typically arises when assessment reveals needs that cannot be met through SEN support alone — where the provision required exceeds what is available from a school's notional SEN budget (the school's notional SEN budget).

-The Tribunal reviews this decision afresh — it does not only ask whether the LA followed its process, but whether the LA was right.
+The Tribunal reviews this decision afresh — it does not only ask whether the local authority followed its process, but whether the local authority was right.
 If assessment reports show significant needs requiring specialist provision, the Tribunal can order an EHCP to be issued.

-Common LA reasons — and why they may be wrong
+Common local authority reasons — and why they may be wrong

 "The school can meet needs from its SEN budget"